-2. Interim Action and Supportive Measures
+Interim Action and Supportive Measures

-Once the Title IX Coordinator or designee has received a complaint and/or report of Sexual or Gender-Based Misconduct, the District will make an assessment to determine if any immediate remedies are warranted, pending an investigation.
+Once the Title IX coordinator or designee has received a complaint and/or report of Sexual or Gender-Based Misconduct, the District will make an assessment to determine if any immediate remedies are warranted, pending an investigation.
 The District will work with Complainants affected by the Sexual or Gender-Based Misconduct report to ensure their safety and promote their well-being.
-The Title IX Coordinator may determine immediate or long-term supportive measures, such as, but not limited to, changing academic schedules, police escort services, restrictions on the Parties pending investigation, and other measures to promote the well-being, safety, and restoration of the Parties.
+The Title IX coordinator may determine immediate or long-term supportive measures, such as, but not limited to, changing academic schedules, police escort services, restrictions on the Parties pending investigation, and other measures to promote the well-being, safety, and restoration of the Parties.

 The District is obligated to comply with a student's reasonable request for living and/or academic situation change.
-The Title IX Coordinator or designee will also provide written notification to survivors about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures following an alleged report of domestic violence, dating violence, sexual assault or stalking incident regardless of whether the survivor chooses to report the crime to the Campus Police Department or local law enforcement.
+The Title IX coordinator or designee will also provide written notification to survivors about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or supportive measures following an alleged report of domestic violence, dating violence, sexual assault or stalking incident regardless of whether the survivor chooses to report the crime to the Campus Police Department or local law enforcement.

-Examples of supportive measures that may be

-implemented are subject to the discretion of the Title IX Coordinator and may include:
+Examples of supportive measures that may be implemented are subject to the discretion of the Title IX coordinator and may include:

-· Access to counseling services and assistance in setting up an initial appointment, both on and off campus;

-• Imposition of campus "No Contact Order;"

-• Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary);

-· Providing alternative course completion options (with the agreement of the appropriate faculty);

-• Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty);

-• Change in work schedule or job assignment;

-· Limiting an individual or organization's access to certain District facilities or activities pending resolution of the matter;

-- Voluntary leave of absence; - · Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or District-imposed leave; - Any other remedy that can be tailored to the Parties to reasonably achieve the goals of this Policy.
+- Access to counseling services and assistance in setting up an initial appointment, both on and off campus; - Imposition of campus "No Contact Order;" - Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty); - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty); - Change in work schedule or job assignment; - Limiting an individual or organization's access to certain District facilities or activities pending resolution of the matter; - Voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or District-imposed leave; - Any other remedy that can be tailored to the Parties to reasonably achieve the goals of the policy.

+Disciplinary Proceeding

+Proceeding is defined as all activities related to a noncriminal resolution of an institutional disciplinary complaint, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
+Proceeding does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.
+All proceedings will conform to all relevant statutes, regulations, personnel policies and regulations.

-3. Informal Resolution
+Informal Resolution